alecjacobson/broken-circuit/README.md

 ![](farm-dynamic-programming.gif)

-While this does require $O(n^2)$ _computer operations_ to fill in, the distance traveled along the determined route will be optimal on average.
+While this does require $O(n^2)$ _computer operations_ to fill in, the distance traveled along the determined route will be optimally small _on average_.

-The dynamic programming solution may be optimal on average but sometimes worse than bisection or brute force for a given instance (e.g., brute force will immediately find a break a segment from the start).
+Sometimes the distance is worse than bisection or brute force for a given instance (e.g., brute force will immediately find a break a segment from the start).
 I'm not sure if this worst-case performance can be improved.

-_Thanks to the Banh-mi Lab Group Meeting for helping work through this problem.
-Especially Abhishek who first proposed the complete dynamic programming solution._

 ## Code